-We know that the Mediterranean diet offers protection from chronic diseases such as heart disease, cancer and diabetes, but it can t.
+We know that the Mediterranean diet offers protection from chronic diseases such as heart disease, cancer and diabetes.
 But what if you are overweight?

 Well, even if you are overweight following a Mediterranean diet will protect you according to new research, and even more so!
 Swedish researchers from Uppsala University followed 79,000 people over a period of 20 years and looked at the relationship between weight, the Mediterranean diet and risk of death.

 What they found may surprise you: Individuals who were in the overweight category who had a high adherence to a Mediterranean diet had the lowest risk of death.

 Normal weight individuals who did not follow a Mediterranean diet had a higher risk of death than individuals in any other weight category who did follow a Mediterranean diet.

 What this study tells us is that it truly is important that we eat well and not only focus on weight loss and calories.
 It is one of the reasons I do not include calories for many of my recipes here, because I want to focus on the quality of the food we eat, rather than just on how many calories a dish has.
 Having said that, weight is an important factor for our health, particularly how much weight we gain as we grow older, but it is not the only thing.

 Realistic Weight Goals + 3 Easy Healthy Eating Tips

 It is understandable that we may want to maintain or lose weight for health reasons, but also for own well-being and self-esteem.
 We may feel lighter at a certain weight, or our clothes fit better and that is fine.
 It’s OK to want to change your weight, as long as the you go about it eating food that is good for you.
 That way you can lose weight without harming your health.